YerevaNN/yerevann.github.io/_drafts/2017-08-23-reproducing-r-net-in-keras.md

               metrics=['accuracy'])         # Check the accuracy of predicting intervals
 ```

-And fit it with training data, validating results on validation dataset.
-As mentioned above we’re using batch generators to fit data easily into the network.
-We’re saving the best model once per every epoch.
+We fit it with the training data, and validate the results on the validation dataset.
+We check the validation score after each epoch and save the current state of the model if it was better than the previous best one.

 ```python